 - Authentic reproduction of the jersey worn in 1946 by the Cleveland Buckeyes

-- Authentic Travel Gray wool flannel
+- Authentic Travel Gray baseball flannel

 - Sleeve patch designating the team as World's Colored Champions

 - Felt #10 on back (Quincy Trouppe)

 - Item #: CLE46R

 Sizes over XXL are not stocked and will be made to order.
 Please allow 8 to 10 weeks for production for these sizes.